AnonyMouse97/php-debugging/README.md

 # PHP debugging

-Debugging my first PHP file
+In our first PHP exercise we had to debug a php file in order to fix it.